Altoplace

 Using phpctl instead of the brew services command

 I wrote a shell script, phpctl, to have a little finer control for stopping and starting PHP-FPM.
-I can use it to switch the running version of PHP-FPM (to be tested when PHP version 8.3 becomes available).
+I can use it to switch the running version of PHP-FPM.
 Create an executable phpctl file in your bin directory and add the following content (be sure to stop php with the brew services command before using phpctl):

 #!/bin/zsh